3dcitydb/3dcitydb-docs/source/3dcitydb/schema/geometry.rst

        | (SDO_ETYPE=1007,
        | with SDO_INTERPRETATION = 1)
        |
-       | - The composite solid can be constructed with
+       | - A composite solid can be constructed with
        | a number of simple  solids, e.g. a composite
        | solid with 4 simple solids (SDO_ETYPE=1008,
        | with SDO_INTERPRETATION = 4)
      - | - Only POLYHEDRALSURFACE is allowed, i.e.
        | the outer shell of a solid with 3D coordinates